 (Source: collected)

-Location: Ha Ton Quyen Market, District 5 and District 11, Ho Chi Minh City
+Location: Ha Ton Quyen Market, District 5 and District 11

-What to do at night in Ho Chi Minh city?
+What to do at night in Ho Chi Minh City?

 Nguyen Hue Walking Street

-Have fun on Bui Vien Street
+Have fun on backpacker area

 Romantic dinner on a cruise